 Early Childhood Education (ECE)Project descriptions of American Indian ECE sites designed to assist with reading-language arts, math, and self-esteem for American Indian children in prekindergarten through grade four.

 The American Indian Early Childhood Education (AIECE) Program, California Department of Education, began in the 1970s.
 It is designed to develop and test educational models that increase competence in reading, language arts, mathematics, and self-esteem for American Indian children in pre-kindergarten through grade four.
 Funds are designated for schools with at least 10 percent American Indian students, and they are allocated through a competitive process for three-year cycles.
-There are nine counties participating in the program for 2008-2009.
+There are seven counties participating in the program for Fiscal year (FY) 2015–16.

 AIECE Program Directory

-A directory of the nine 2008-2009 California AIECE sites with project descriptions is below.
+A directory of the seven FY 2015–16 California AIECE sites with project descriptions is below.

 Butte County Office of Education

 Hem’nom Uji (Maidu word for House of Knowledge) is the title of the American Indian Early Education Childhood Program.
 It focuses on family, home, school, community, and learning which are vital to the academic and personal success of American Indian children.
 Hem’nom Uji represents a shared vision and collaborative commitment between the Butte County Office of Education and Four Winds Indian Education Center.
 The program supports both the academic and personal success of American Indian students in Kindergarten through grade three that attend Four Winds School.
 The program provides quality educational services to American Indian children in reaching their full potential as learners.
 Also, it helps parents become full partners in the education of their children.